UWPCE-PythonCert/PythonCertDevel/source/lesson_templates/course1_lesson01.rst

 Graded Assignments
 ------------------

-There is nothing gradable for this class.
+There is nothing grade-able for this class.
 Our primary objective is to get them set up so that they are ready to start coding for the rest of the program.

 Quizzes/exams
 -------------